loda-lang/loda-programs/programs/oeis/list3.md

 * [A313026](http://oeis.org/A313026) ([L25 program](313/A313026.asm)): Coordination sequence Gal.5.54.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313051](http://oeis.org/A313051) ([L35 program](313/A313051.asm)): Coordination sequence Gal.3.33.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313090](http://oeis.org/A313090) ([L22 program](313/A313090.asm)): Coordination sequence Gal.5.114.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313100](http://oeis.org/A313100) ([L54 program](313/A313100.asm)): Coordination sequence Gal.5.100.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313110](http://oeis.org/A313110) ([L18 program](313/A313110.asm)): Coordination sequence Gal.3.13.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313115](http://oeis.org/A313115) ([L18 program](313/A313115.asm)): Coordination sequence Gal.4.43.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313116](http://oeis.org/A313116) ([L18 program](313/A313116.asm)): Coordination sequence Gal.5.116.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.